Lung Cancer: Causes, Stages, Symptoms, and Treatment

 If lung cancer is causing symptoms, it is usually visible on an X-ray.
 On a chest X-ray taken for another cause, lung cancer that has not yet shown signs may occasionally be visible.

 Your doctor might advise a chest CT scan if they feel that a more detailed exam is necessary.
 For example, a lung cancer diagnosis is usually confirmed with a lung biopsy.
-A thin, illuminated tube is passed through your nose or mouth and directed into the airways to access the tumor.
+A thin, illuminated tube is passed through your nose or mouth and directed into the airways to access the tumour.
 They then remove a tiny tissue sample.
 This is a bronchoscopy with a biopsy performed using endobronchial ultrasound (EBUS) guidance.
-This is useful for tumors near the center of the lung.
+This is useful for tumours near the centre of the lung.

 Treatment